syncfusion-content/blazor-docs/blazor/datagrid/how-to/show-or-hide-columns-in-dialog-editing.md

+---
+layout: post
+title: How to Show Or Hide Columns In Dialog Editing in Blazor DataGrid Component | Syncfusion
+description: Checkout and learn about Show Or Hide Columns In Dialog Editing in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Show or Hide columns in dialog editing

 You can show hidden columns or hide visible column’s editor in the dialog while editing the datagrid record.
 This can be achieved by **Template**.